project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

 begins.
 Since the AppWrapper continues to consume quota during this delayed deletion period, this annotation should be used sparingly and only when interactive debugging of the failed workload is being actively pursued.

+All child resources for an AppWrapper that successfully completed will be automatically deleted `SuccessTTLCeiling` time after the AppWrapper entered the `Succeeded` state.
+This duration can be shortened on a per-AppWrapper basis using the `workload.codeflare.dev.appwrapper/successTTLDuration` annotation.